-- 98 - Percentage of global app revenue that comes from free apps, according to mobile app download statistics.
+- 98% of global app revenue comes from free apps.

-- 39 - Number of smartphone owners, out of 100, who say the apps they use most are for social media.
+- 39% of users say the apps they use most are for social media.

-- 64 - Percentage of smartphone owners who worry that apps could somehow lead to identity theft.
+- 64% of smartphone owners worry that apps could somehow lead to identity theft.

-- 3 - Number of the top three most popular mobile applications that are owned by Facebook.
+- The three most popular mobile applications are owned by Facebook.

-- 51 - Percentage of gaming industry revenue that comes from mobile games
+- 51% of the gaming industry’s revenue comes from mobile games.

 Internet users continue migrating to smaller devices like phones and tablets to access the internet, leaving bulky PCs and laptops behind.
 The average time we spend on the internet is increasing each year, mostly thanks to the widespread use of smartphones across the globe.